HomeEducationEducation CoursesEvidence-Based Psychological Treatments for Eating Disorders: Children, Adolescents, and Adults

 • Discuss a patient’s appropriateness for family-based treatment or enhanced cognitive-behavioral therapy.

-• Describe the basic tenets and three phases of family-based treatment for children and adolescents with anorexia nervosa and bulimia nervosa. • Implement family-based treatment for children and adolescents with anorexia nervosa and bulimia nervosa.
+• Describe the basic tenets and three phases of family-based treatment for children and adolescents with anorexia nervosa and bulimia nervosa.

-• Describe the four stages of enhanced cognitive-behavioral therapy for adults with anorexia nervosa, bulimia nervosa, binge eating disorder, and related presentations. • Create personalized CBT formulations for specific patients.
+• Describe the four stages of enhanced cognitive-behavioral therapy for adults with anorexia nervosa, bulimia nervosa, binge eating disorder, and related presentations.

 • Implement enhanced cognitive-behavioral therapy for adults with anorexia nervosa, bulimia nervosa, binge eating disorder, and related presentations.

-• Describe the evidence for CBT-E and FBT in treating anorexia nervosa, bulimia nervosa and related presentations.
+• Describe the evidence for CBT-E and FBT in treating anorexia nervosa, bulimia nervosa, and related presentations.

 We have a dedicated staff member who is available by phone 5 days per week between 8 am and 5 pm by calling 866-644-7792 or email at mghcme@mgh.harvard.edu.
 All inquiries will be dealt with in a timely (within one business day) and professional manner.
 Requests for credits or refunds will be reviewed by the Director of the Division of Professional and Public Education, Massachusetts General Hospital.
 Please refer to our cancellation policy for additional information.”